maheshnaik-1/DOCUMENT-CONVERTER-SUITE/README.md

 I got tired of using "free" online converters that were either covered in ads, forced me to create an account, or—worst of all—uploaded my private documents to their servers.

-Document Converter Suite is my solution to that.
+DocFlow is my solution to that.
 It’s a clean, fast, and entirely private document toolkit that runs 100% in your browser.
 Your files never leave your computer.

 # What it actually does